neither bright nor bleak

 January

-I breeze through the winter frozen air of Vinohrady
+I glide through the winter frozen air of Vinohrady

 Breathing deeply